 The same principle prevails with the 7-channel mode on an XT3 4U server.

 The following requirements apply to the extended channel modes:

-- The 7-channel mode on an XT3 4U server and the 8-channel mode on an XT3 6U server require the license code 30 (XREC code). - The 12-channel mode, available on an XT3 6U server, requires:
+The XREC configurations, also called 7-channel mode on an XT3 4U server and the 8channel mode on an XT3 6U server, require the license code 30 (XREC code).